Continued from last week's post:

 SELECT Categories.CategoryID, Categories.CategoryName, Categories.Description, Categories.Picture FROM `C:\Program Files\Microsoft Office\Office11\samples\Northwind`.Categories Categories

 The normal SQL terminator character semicolon (;) is not present.
-The FROM Clause in the SQL is written differently without the use of an IN Clause, which we have seen in the MS-Access Query to Open Excel or dBase Tables directly using Source Connect Str Property.
-The Categories Table Name is attached to the sample Database Path Name with a dot separator and the Table Name is repeated with space in between.
-The .mdb file extension to Northwind is also omitted from the database file name specification.
+The FROM Clause in the SQL is written differently without the use of an IN Clause, which we have seen in the MS-Access Query to Open Excel or dBase Tables directly using the Source Connect Str Property.
+The Categories Table Name is attached to the sample Database Path Name with a dot separator, and the Table Name is repeated with a space in between.
+The .mdb file extension for Northwind is also omitted from the database file name specification.

-If you Copy and paste the above SQL String into an MS-Access Query and change it into Datasheet View it will display the data correctly.
-No errors will be displayed except some Column headings may appear as Expr3, Expr4, and so on, if you have changed the Query in Design View first and then switched into Datasheet View.
+If you copy and paste the above SQL String into an MS Access Query and change it to Datasheet View, it will display the data correctly.
+No errors will be displayed, except some Column headings may appear as Expr3, Expr4, and so on, if you have changed the Query in Design View first and then switched into Datasheet View.

 Properties of Microsoft Query